moeezm/lean4-provably-correct-programming-exercises/README.md

-# Lean 4 Formally Verified Coding Exercises
+# Lean 4 Provably Correct Programming Exercises

+(script and README written mostly by Claude)

 A collection of programming exercises for learning how to program and prove correctness of programs in Lean 4.
 Each exercise challenges you to implement a function, define preconditions and postconditions, and prove that your implementation satisfies the specification.